imagej/imagej.github.io/_pages/Project_ideas.md

 ## Integrate Micro-Manager into Fiji

-This project requires a bit of knowledge in compiling C++ code on Linux, MacOSX and Windows.
+This project requires a bit of knowledge in compiling C++ code on Linux, macOS and Windows.
 The idea is to make a recipe that other people can use to compile new releases of [Micro-Manager](http://www.micro-manager.org/), as well as integrate it into the Fiji project for a smooth user experience.
 To ensure that support for Micro-Manager is not broken inadvertently, you shall add regression tests, too.

 **Goal:** Provide an easy way to compile and ship Micro-Manager with Fiji.
 **Language:** Java, C++, shell